It is important to review your life insurance from time to time and particularly if you experience a change in your financial or personal life.

-Separation of your finances through a divorce or separation will involve reviewing your life insurance policies, especially if you have joint life insurance policies or wish to change your beneficiaries.
+Separation of your finances through a divorce, separation or breakdown in a relationship where you shared finances will involve reviewing your life insurance policies, especially if you have joint life insurance policies or wish to change your beneficiaries.
 You can find more information in our article, "What happens to life insurance after divorce?"

 You may need to change the amount and/or the term of your life insurance policy to ensure there is enough money to pay off any debts in the event of your premature death.

-It is good to review your cover to ensure that your dependents can be financially cared for in case your death happens before they become independent.
-It is estimated that every year, 41,000 children under the age of 18 in the UK lose a parent.
+It is good to review your cover to ensure that your dependents can be financially cared for in case your death happens before they become self-sufficient and financially independent from you.
+It is estimated that every year, 41,000 children under 18 in the UK lose a parent.

 Changing jobs can change your income, potentially changing the impact of your death on your family.
 You may have gained or lost life insurance benefits provided by your employer depending on your new employment contract.
 And for anyone who has taken the leap to become self-employed, there can be a lot of uncertainty about security so reviewing your life insurance should be a high priority to provide support if the worst happens.